xuawai/xuawai.github.io/_posts/2017-12-24-chapter-9--relevance-feedback-and-query.md

 * Two main approaches:
 &emsp; 1.exploit word cooccurrence.
 &emsp; 2.use a shallow grammatical analysis of the text and to exploit grammatical relations or grammatical dependencies.
-* In general a domain- specific thesaurus is required.
+* In general a domain-specific thesaurus is required.
 * Overall, query expansion is less successful than relevance feedback, though it may be as good as pseudo relevance feedback.